When I first started preparing my CyberMACSErasmus Mundus application, I had more questions than answers.

 If you’re unsure where to start, think of one experience that made you say, “This is the kind of work I want to do.”
 Build from there.

-Ask early — two to three weeks before submission.
+Ask early so they have the time to do it, about two to three weeks before submission.

 Provide your referees with your CV and a short summary of what CyberMACS is so they can tailor their letters.